Sebastián Soria: International career

 Sebastián Soria is the sixth highest scorer (39) and one of the most capped players (123) of the Qatar national team.

 Soria was born and raised in Paysandú, but moved to Qatar early in his footballing career and became a naturalized citizen.
 He won a gold medal in the 2006 Asian Games for the Qatar U-23 team.
 The official Qatar SC website has him listed as being born in 1984.
 In addition, QFA's website lists his actual date of birth as 1983.

 Soria saved the Qatari national team by scoring in the last 20 minutes, which helped tie the score.
-This happened in the AFC 2007 in both their games, one against Japan, and the other just recently against Vietnam.
+This happened in the AFC 2007 in both their games, one against Japan and the other against Vietnam.
 He also scored the leading goal against the United Arab Emirates.
-He is the only Qatari player to score on the 2007 Asian Cup.
+He is the only Qatari player to score in the 2007 Asian Cup.
 He scored three goals.

-Soria scored a goal against eventual winners Japan in the 2011 Asian Cup quarterfinals but the homeside were silenced after a late goal from Inoha put Japan in the lead to win by a 3–2 victory.
-However, he was not included in Djamel Belmadi's squad for 2015 AFC Asian Cup.
+Soria scored a goal against eventual winners Japan in the 2011 Asian Cup quarterfinals, but the home side were silenced after a late goal from Inoha put Japan in the lead to win by a 3–2 margin.
+However, he was not included in Djamel Belmadi's squad for the 2015 AFC Asian Cup.

 In October 2025, eight years after his last appearance for Qatar, coach Julen Lopetegui called up Soria to prepare for the 2026 FIFA World Cup qualification games against Oman and United Arab Emirates.
+He came in as a late substitute against United Arab Emirates as Qatar won 2–1 and qualified for the 2026 World Cup.

+On 12 May 2026, Soria was named to Qatar's 34-man preliminary squad for the 2026 FIFA World Cup.
+However, he was excluded from the 26-man squad for the tournament.